srikanthmandru/Deep-Age/README.md

 - " AL_resnet50V2.ipynb " file used for training the AL-Resnet model

 - "AL_resnet50V2-8classes.ipynb" file uses 8 classes for AL-Resnet Model Training.

+File usage instructions :

+1. All the files have code to save the models and their weights.

+2. "train_func" function in files is used to train the models using either with data augmentation or without augmentation.
+They are set to not use data augmentation by using parameter "data_augmentation" = False.
+Using Data augmentation, does not show any improvements so better to train without augmentation.
+However, code for using fit_generator is also included.

 **Acknowledgements:**